aitchkhan/learning-html-css/README.md

 # LearnHtmlCss

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
-I am following [Envator tuts+](https://www.youtube.com/watch?v=f62FD8t4aPU&list=PLgGbWId6zgaWZkPFI4Sc9QXDmmOWa1v5F&index=17) tutorials and I have divided them in different components.
+I am following [Envato tuts+](https://www.youtube.com/watch?v=f62FD8t4aPU&list=PLgGbWId6zgaWZkPFI4Sc9QXDmmOWa1v5F&index=17) tutorials and I have divided them in different components.
 Tracking them is difficult.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.